WANT TO BE A NEW CHAPTER ALUMNI?

 Family Medicine (2005)VIEW PROFILE

-I completed my undergraduate degree in Tacoma, Washington and really wanted to experience a different part of the United States afterward.
-So I looked at medical schools in the Midwest and ended up choosing the first osteopathic medical school, Kirksville College of Osteopathic Medicine in Missouri.
-The timing was quite serendipitous because my husband was getting his Master’s degree at Truman State University which is also in Kirksville.
-So we both attended graduate school in the same town at the same time.
+I wanted to experience a different part of the United States, so I looked at medical schools in the Midwest and ended up choosing the first osteopathic medical school, Kirksville College of Osteopathic Medicine in Missouri.
+The timing was serendipitous because my husband was getting his master’s degree at Truman State University, which is also in Kirksville.
+We attended graduate school in the same town at the same time.

-When it came time to apply to a residency program, I started looking at places that would suit my style and the training I wanted, either an ACGME (Accreditation Council for Graduate Medical Education) accredited or AOA (American Osteopathic Association) accredited residency.
-I ended up going to Mayo Clinic in Phoenix where I learned a ton.
-What I really appreciated was the emphasis on teaching.
+When it came time to apply to a residency program, I looked at places that would suit my style and the training I wanted, either an ACGME (Accreditation Council for Graduate Medical Education) accredited or AOA (American Osteopathic Association) accredited residency.
+I ended up at Mayo Clinic in Arizona, where I learned a ton.
+I really appreciated the emphasis on teaching.
 Being given an hour or hour-and-a-half with each patient was a luxury, allowing me to obtain a lot of information about their history.
 I also appreciated Mayo’s emphasis on education and interweaving patient care with clinical case work.
-Because education was clearly a priority, the patients appreciated the extra time we took to understand their cases.
+Because education was clearly a priority, patients appreciated the extra time we took to understand their cases.
 It was a really supportive environment.

 I liked the idea of taking care of a person throughout their lifetime.
-While I was initially attracted to pediatrics because I like kids, I also wanted to keep taking care of them after they turned 18.
-Establishing continuity of care with a whole family and generation of families was why I chose family medicine over pediatrics.
+I was initially attracted to pediatrics because I like kids, but I wanted to keep taking care of them after they turned 18.
+I chose family medicine over pediatrics so I could establish continuity of care with a whole family and generation of families.

 There are three things that I believe make someone a good mentor.
 The first is being a good, professional physician and modeling it to others.
 It’s not just knowing the nuts and bolts of medicine but also relating to staff and connecting with patients.
 Secondly, sharing both your successes and failures; transparency is very important.
 Lastly, great mentors are available and present.
 It’s about helping a mentee when they are struggling, knowing the right words to say and pointing them in the right direction.
 That said, you can’t project your goals onto them.
 They have to want the goals for themselves.